A Full-Service Law Firm

 Creating Estate Plans And Helping Families Through Probate

 Both thinking about your own last wishes and administering the estate of a loved one can be emotional processes, but their successful completion can also give you a sense of relief and closure.
-The Law Office of James C. Campbell, P.A., has helped clients with probate and estate matters from our offices in Shalimar, for more than 32 years.
+The Campbell & Madden, PLLC, has helped clients with probate and estate matters from our offices in Shalimar, for more than 32 years.
 Our firm offers personalized attention to your needs and goals.

 We invite you to contact us to discuss how we can assist you in your specific circumstances.

 We handle probate and estate matters at every stage of the process.
 If you are looking to draft a will, power of attorney or living will, we can help you set out your choices for the personal representative (also known as executor) who will wrap up your affairs, the guardians for any minor children you may have and the distribution of your assets.

 We also help personal representatives with their probate administration responsibilities, which may include notification of beneficiaries and creditors, sale of a property, distribution of assets and closure of the estate.
 Not all estates have to go through probate.
 But if the deceased person owned real estate, annuities, money market funds, special accounts or significant overall assets, probate will probably be necessary.